In-patient luxury rehab center in Thailand

 3. Medication

-Healthcare professionals may prescribe other medications to manage BDD.
-The specific medications depend on the symptoms, but the abovementioned SSRIs are the most common pharmaceutical treatments for this condition.
-Besides SSRIs, some patients may need clomipramine, a tricyclic antidepressant with strong serotonergic action.
+Besides SSRIs, certain patients need clomipramine, a tricyclic antidepressant with strong serotonergic action.
 The main objective of medications is to reduce the intensity of symptoms and improve a patient’s quality of life.

 Is it possible to treat body dysmorphic disorder?

 Patients with BDD need a well-structured treatment protocol whose main goal is to reduce the effect of symptoms on a person’s life in order to improve their functioning at work/school, at home, and in social settings.
-The most important thing to remember, according to the UK’s NHS, body dysmorphia can get better with treatment.

 However, patients need to be persistent and adhere to the treatment in order to maintain their progress and other positive results.
-That’s why a strong support system is also necessary for a person who’s recovering from body dysmorphic disorder.
+That’s why a strong support system is necessary for a person who’s recovering from body dysmorphic disorder.